Logo

 • station.in

-• flow_xsects.yaml and fluxflags.out
+• flow_station_xsects.yaml and fluxflag.prop

-• Request dense output:
+• Request dense output (netCDF/*.nc files)

-• Working with staout_ files
+• Working with output files

-• Working with flux.out files
+• flux.out files

 • Visualizing dense (.nc) output in VisIt